Skip to content

 • "Moreover it should not be forgotten that a theory relating to the elementary electrical structures is inseparable from the quantum theory problems."

-See as another reference the English version of Einstein´s book Über die spezielle und die allgemeine Relativitätstheorie (Relativity: The Special and General Theory, published in 1920).
+Another reference is the English version of Einstein´s book Über die spezielle und die allgemeine Relativitätstheorie (Relativity: The Special and General Theory, published in 1920).

 Next: 4.3.
 Aspects and Factors distinguishing scientific theories.